 The Blind Boys are excited to be a part of Phil Cook's Southland Revue at the Newport Folk Festival this year.
 Click the image above to see the full schedule!

 ORIGINAL MEMBERS, JIMMY CARTER AND CLARENCE FOUNTAIN, HONORED IN BIRMINGHAm

 The original Blind Boys members, Jimmy Carter and Clarence Fountain, were honored on April 21 in Birmingham.
-The event was sponsored by the Alabama Institute of the Deaf and Blind Foundation.
+The event was sponsored by the Alabama Institute of the Deaf and Blind Foundation and The Mainstream Financial Group.
 Jimmy Carter and Clarence Fountain were given this honor by the mayor of Birmingham's office.